Jewish Community Council of Greater Washington records

 Collection Scope and Content

 This collection consists primarily of papers and printed matter, including meeting minutes, memoranda, correspondence, reports, and press releases.
-It also contains a number of photographs and a single audio cassette.
-The material ranges in date from 1937 to 1988, but the bulk of the material ranges from 1965 to 1979.
+It also contains a number of photographs, a single audio cassette, and a website.
+The material ranges in date from 1937 to 2023, but the bulk of the material ranges from 1965 to 1979.

 The Administrative Files series contains documents such as the Constitution and By-Laws of the organization, meeting minutes, and budget reports, which provide a continuous record of the Council from 1938 to 1983.
 The Committees, Task Forces, and Working Groups series comprises almost half of the total collection, and contains material dealing with the plight of Soviet Jewry, Israel's relationship with countries in the Middle East, and committees formed to address social conditions within the Greater Washington Area.
 The Other Constituent Organizations series deals with organizations which address many of the same concerns the Council does, and which worked in collaboration with the Council in a number of ways.
 The Subject Files series covers a wide range of topics ranging from anti-Semitism to the Vietnam War.
 The Oversized Series contains a small number of materials too large to be kept in their original folders.
 The series arrangement established by the agency has been maintained, with the exception of moving materials on Isaac Franck from the Subject Files series to the Administrative Files series.

 The collection contains significant material on various committees, namely the Executive Committee, the Intergroup Relations Committee, and the Soviet Jewry Committee.
 It contains less documenting the history of the Council's early years in the late 1930's and 1940's.
 In addition, with the exception of Isaac Franck, the collection lacks detailed information on the organization's members and presidents.